erikayi/Project_1/README.md

-# Project_1
+# Project 1

-Project For Uber vs. Lyft
+* Comparison between Uber Orders and Lyft Orders.

+* And, how their orders impacted by weather.